Skip to main content

 • A GitLab organization

-• Access to generate personal access tokens for the service account
+• Access to generate a personal access token with the required scopes

 Connecting GitLab